Stop limit order: What it is and how to use it effectively?

 Interpretation of the order:

-Once the market price of Stock A touches or rises above $52 (the stop price), your buy limit order is triggered and placed on the market.
-This active limit order will then seek to buy Stock A, but only if it can be purchased at a price of $52.50 or lower (the limit price).
+When Stock A’s market price reaches or exceeds $52 (the stop price), your buy limit order is activated and submitted to the market.
+The order aims to buy Stock A, but only if it can be acquired at $52.50 or below (the limit price).
 If the price rapidly surges above $52.50 after being triggered, your order might not be filled.

 • Stop Price: $95